Charestlab/shinier/documentation/documentation.md

 # Solution: Increase iterations for composite modes
 options = Options(
     mode=8,  # Spectrum + Histogram
-    iterations=5,  # Increase from default 2 for better dual matching )
+    iterations=5,
+)
 ```

 **Scientific Rationale:**
 Composite modes (5-8) apply **two sequential transformations** (e.g., spectrum matching followed by histogram matching).
 Because each transformation modifies the image in ways that can partially undo the effects of the other, a **single pass rarely yields convergence**.
-As detailed in the original [SHINE documentation](documentation/Controlling%20low-level%20image%20properties:%20The%20SHINE%20toolbox.pdf), **iterative application** of both steps allows the algorithm to progressively minimize residual discrepancies between the desired luminance distribution and spectral amplitude structure.
+As detailed in the original [SHINE documentation](documentation/articles/Controlling%20low-level%20image%20properties:%20The%20SHINE%20toolbox.pdf), **iterative application** of both steps allows the algorithm to progressively minimize residual discrepancies between the desired luminance distribution and spectral amplitude structure.

 1. **Sequential Processing**: Each cycle compensates for the distortions introduced by the preceding transformation (e.g., histogram adjustment altering spectral power).
 2. **Convergence**: Repeated alternation drives both properties toward their joint target values.
 3. **Iterative Refinement**: After several iterations (typically 5), the process reaches a stable equilibrium where further refinement yields negligible improvement.

 **Recommendations:**
 - **Target histogram and spectrum**: Avoid providing explicit target histograms or spectra.
-As explained in the [SHINE article](documentation/Controlling%20low-level%20image%20properties:%20The%20SHINE%20toolbox.pdf), the algorithm is designed to automatically compute the mean histogram and spectrum across all input images at each iteration, ensuring that the matching process remains adaptive and consistent.
+As explained in the [SHINE article](documentation/articles/Controlling%20low-level%20image%20properties:%20The%20SHINE%20toolbox.pdf), the algorithm is designed to automatically compute the mean histogram and spectrum across all input images at each iteration, ensuring that the matching process remains adaptive and consistent.

 ---